frequently asked questions

 Do I have to dig up my dahlia plants at the end of the season?

 Dahlia plants above ground will die overnight with a hard frost.
 However, the clump of tubers that has formed underground may survive, depending on your climate.
-Dahlia clumps will usually not freeze in zones 7b and above, although in rainy winter/spring conditions they often succumb to rot, and a thick layer of mulch (straw, deciduous leaves, evergreen boughs) is often advised for cold protection as well as to keep them from getting too soggy.
+Dahlia clumps will usually not freeze in zones 7b and above, although in rainy winter/spring conditions they often succumb to rot; a thick layer of mulch (straw, deciduous leaves, evergreen boughs) is often advised for cold protection as well as to keep them from getting too soggy.
 For colder climates, you may choose to allow the tubers to freeze and then simply purchase new tubers to plant the following spring; many dahlia lovers choose this option so that they have the opportunity to try lots of varieties!
 Otherwise, clumps must be lifted, divided if desired, stored for the winter, and planted out again in spring.
 Please refer to the American Dahlia Society website article “Digging, Dividing, and Storing Tubers.”

 chelan butte dahliary